 Based on the June 2013 Society of Actuaries Study entitled "Health Care Costs - From Birth to Death".
-Preage 65 morbidity rates were based on the HMO and PPO costs from Chart 3.
+Pre-age 65 morbidity rates were based on the HMO and PPO costs from Chart 3.
 For those surviving spouses with lifetime benefits on the active healthcare plan, post-age 65 morbidity is assumed to be consistent with pre-65 morbidity through age 64.

-Rationale: Due to the size of the covered population, this assumption was based on industry tables with consideration for the current demographics of the covered population.
+Rationale Due to the size of the covered population, this assumption was based on industry tables with consideration for the current demographics of the covered population.
+This assumption continues to be reasonable for the June 30, 2021 measurement.